notslang/jade-book/views/_ch7.md

 </html>
 ```

-By default, the only script that’s on the page is jQuery; there are no styles, and in the body there is a short message explaining that there’s no content on the page.
-That’s pretty boring, so next we’re going to learn how to extend this page to make it better.
+By default, the only script that's on the page is jQuery; there are no styles, and in the body there is a short message explaining that there's no content on the page.
+That's pretty boring, so next we're going to learn how to extend this page to make it better.

 ##Extends